markjfisher/fujinet-config-ng/README.md

 ## Building

+Requirements:

+- A unix type shell.
+This will NOT work in powershell/chocolatey make.
+I tried.
+I want to kill people
+- cc65 installed
-You need cc65 installed to compile the config-ng, and dir2atr to create ATR images for atari.
+- dir2atr to create ATR images for atari

-If you wish to compress the config-ng binary, you will need the project fujinet-config-loader in a sibling directory to this project.

 If you have the `fujinet-config-tools` project in a sibling directory, and with all applications built in it (see its readme) then any built com files will be add to the ATR when doing a `disk` or `diskz` task.